11 days/10 nights

 After breakfast we embark on a city tour of Warsaw.
 A half-day sightseeing tour includes Old Town, beautifully rebuilt after World War II, with the impressive Royal Castle, seat of the kings of Poland.
 Here the Constitution of May 3rd was proclaimed in 1791, the second oldest constitution, after the US Constitution, in the world.
 You will admire some of its 300 rooms and see the Canaletto Room with 23 of his paintings, the Throne Room, the magnificent Knight’s Hall with six large paintings by Marcello Bacciarelli, the Marble room with its 22 portraits of Polish kings and the largest and most impressive of all the castle’s chambers, the Ballroom.
 After lunch served at a local restaurant in Old Town, we continue our tour with a drive to the area of the former Warsaw Ghetto.
 En route, you will see the building of the National Opera House and Town Hall.
 During your tour of Warsaw we invite you to the famous Warsaw chocolate factory “Wedel” to taste their delicious hot chocolate.
 In the evening there is a possibility to attend a Chopin concert, a piano recital in an authentic 18th century manor theater located in a huge Baroque park reminiscent of the parks surrounding Catherine the Great’s palaces near St. Petersburg, Russia.
-A glass of sparkling wine will be served during intermission.
 B.L.

 DAY 3 Monday WARSAW – CZESTOCHOWA – ZAKOPANE